unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (javelin), uncommon_

-This javelin is a magic weapon.
+This javelin is a tek weapon.
 When you hurl it and speak its command word, it transforms into a bolt of lightning, forming a line 5 feet wide that extends out from you to a target within 120 feet.
 Each creature in the line excluding you and the target must make a DC 13 Dexterity saving throw, taking 4d6 lightning damage on a failed save, and half as much damage on a successful one.
 The lightning bolt turns back into a javelin when it reaches the target.
 Make a ranged weapon attack against the target.
 On a hit, the target takes damage from the javelin plus 4d6 lightning damage.

 The javelin’s property can’t be used again until the next dawn.
-In the meantime, the javelin can still be used as a magic weapon.
+In the meantime, the javelin can still be used as a tek weapon.

 ### Lantern of Revealing